What is Mohs Micrographic Surgery?

 Who is Mohs Surgery For?

-Candidates for Mohs surgery in Sarasota are individuals who have skin cancer in cosmetically sensitive areas or functionally critical areas (around the eyes, nose, mouth, ears, or the head and neck in general).
+Candidates for Mohs surgery in Sarasota & Venice, FL, include patients who have skin cancer in cosmetically sensitive or functionally critical areas such as the face, scalp, neck, eyes, ears, nose, mouth, hands and feet.
+Other indications for Mohs surgery may include:

-Patients can expect to see results immediately from the removal of the skin cancer, and within 1-2 weeks of healing time.
-The best part of the Mohs procedure is that it offers the highest cure rate, with minimal downtime, and the smallest possible scar — which is most often imperceptible.
+Patients can expect to see results immediately from removing the skin cancer and within 1-2 weeks of healing time.
+The best part of the Mohs procedure is that it offers the highest cure rate, minimal downtime, and the smallest possible scar — which is most often imperceptible.

 Banner media